aboutte/awesome_xml/README.md

   and casts it as the specified type.
 Possible types are `:text`, `:integer`, `:float`, `:duration`.
 Also available as `.text_node`, `.integer_node`, `.float_node`, `.duration_node`.
 - `.child_node(name, node_class_name, new_current_node, options = {}, &block)` - defines a method that initializes an
-  instance of the specified `AwesomeXML::Child` class. `XPath`s in that class are evaluated in the context of the new current node.
+  instance of the specified `AwesomeXML` class. `XPath`s in that class are evaluated in the context of the new current node.
 - `.simple_array_node` and `.child_array_node` - work like their non-`array` counterparts, except they evaluate
   each node passed in through the `xpath` argument and return it as an array.